 Most theatrical productions take place at the David Falk Theatre, a fully equipped proscenium-style theater with a seating capacity of 835.
 This historic landmark, built in 1928, is home to the Department of Speech, Theatre and Dance.
-For further information, go to http://static.ut.edu/academics/liberalarts\sciences/speech\theatre\dance/performance-opportunities.cfm.
-The department presents six theatrical productions, as well as sponsoring four dance events each year.
-These productions-directed by either UT theatre faculty or professional guest artists-include contemporary or classical drama, comedy and musical theatre.
+For further information, go to www.ut.edu/ speechtheatredance/.
+The department presents six theatrical productions and four dance events each year.
+These productions - directed by either UT theatre faculty or professional guest artists - include contemporary or classical drama, comedy and musical theatre.
 All students, faculty, staff and alumni are encouraged to audition for these events.
 For more information regarding auditions or events, please contact the Department of Speech, Theatre and Dance.